9 Padres pitchers blank Cardinals 4-0 in Game 3, reach NLDS

 The 36-year-old Stammen, who hadn’t started since 2010 with the Washington Nationals, pitched a perfect first inning and made way for Tim Hill with one on and two out in the second.
 Hill retired Matt Carpenter, got the first two outs of the third and then handed off to Pierce Johnson.
 Johnson loaded the bases on a single and a walk but struck out rookie cleanup hitter Dylan Carlson.

-Rookie Adrian Morejon tossed a perfect fourth and struck out two to open the fifth before Kolten Wong singled and San Diegan Tommy Edman reached on Tatis Jr.’s throwing error from shortstop.
+Rookie Adrian Morejon tossed a perfect fourth and struck out two to open the fifth before Kolten Wong singled and San Diegan Tommy Edman reached on Tatis’ throwing error from shortstop.

 Austin Adams came on and struck out Paul Goldschmidt, who hit a three-run homer in St. Louis’ 7-4 win in Game 1.
 Adams wound up with the win.